 Our success is dependent on regularly adding new customers and increasing our customers' usage of our platform and services.
 Our customers typically have relationships with numerous providers and can use both our platform and services and those of our competitors without incurring significant costs or disruption.
 Our customers may also choose to decrease their overall advertising spend for any reason, including if they do not believe they are receiving a sufficient return on their advertising spend.
 Accordingly, we must continually work to win new customers and retain existing customers, increase their usage of our platform and services and capture a larger share of their advertising spend.
-We may not be successful at educating and training customers, particularly our newer customers, on how to use our platform and services, in order for our customers to get the most benefit from our platform and services and increase their usage.
-If these efforts are unsuccessful or customers decide not to continue to maintain or increase their usage of our platform and services for any other reason, or if we fail to attract new customers, our revenue could fail to grow or decline, which would materially and adversely harm our business, operating results and financial condition.
-We cannot assure you that our customers will continue to use and increase their spend on our platform and service offerings or that we will be able to attract a sufficient number of new customers to continue to grow our business and revenue.
+We may not be successful at educating and training customers, particularly our newer customers, on how to use our platform and services, in order for our customers to get the most benefit from our platform and services for any other reason, or if we fail to attract new customers, our revenue could fail to grow or decline, which would materially and adversely harm our business, operating results and financial condition.
+We cannot assure you that our customers to continue to grow our business and revenue.
 If customers representing a significant portion of our business decide to materially reduce their use of our platform or service offerings or cease using them altogether, our revenue could be significantly reduced, which could have a material adverse effect on our business, operating results and financial condition.
-We may not be able to replace customers who decrease or cease their usage of our platform or service offerings with new customers that will use them to the same extent.
+We may not be able to replace customers who decrease or cease their usage of our platform or service offerings with new customers who decrease or cease their usage of our platform or service offerings with new customers who decrease or cease their usage of our platform or service offerings with new customers that will use them to the same extent.